 Code Style.
 CFML

-Use this page to configure formatting options for CFML files.
-View the result in the Preview pane on the right.
+Use this section to configure formatting options for CFML files.
+When you change these settings, results of a change are displayed in the Preview pane.

 Use this tab to specify where you want spaces in your code.
 To have IntelliJ IDEA automatically insert a space at a location, select the checkbox next to this location in the list.
 The results are displayed in the Preview pane.